FieldLevel/fieldlevel-entrylevel-data-engineer-take-home/README.md

 ## Objective

 The objective of the exercise is to implement a data stream processor.
 The application needs to process data changes from a data source (an OLTP database) and produce an updated transformed result.
-The input set is constantly changing so your application needs to continueously recompute the transformation in near real time.
-You can use any technology stack that can be built as a docker container (.net, python, etc)
+The input set is constantly changing so your application needs to continuously recompute the transformation on the changed data in near real time.
+You can use any technology stack just so long as it can be built as a docker container (.net, python, etc)

 ![Complete Setup](img/overview.png)